-The Proov Confirm PdG test measure PdG (progesterone metabolite) levels in the urine over the course of 4 key days — also called the implantation window — to confirm successful ovulation.
+The Proov Confirm PdG test measures PdG (progesterone metabolite) levels in the urine over the course of 4 key days — also called the implantation window — to confirm successful ovulation.

 Information from this test can help you determine if lack of ovulation or a problem with ovulation might be preventing you from conceiving.